 TELL US ABOUT WHO YOU ARE.
 HOW WOULD YOUR FAMILY, FRIENDS, AND/OR MEMBERS OF YOUR COMMUNITY DESCRIBE YOU?
 IF POSSIBLE, PLEASE INCLUDE SOMETHING ABOUT YOURSELF THAT YOU ARE MOST PROUD OF AND WHY.
 (MAXIMUM 1500 CHARACTERS)

-I remember whenever we were kids we would always be asked this question: What do you want to be when you grow up?

-Many of those people now cannot say the same answer.
+I was always asked what I wanted to be when I grew up.
+Many people don’t say the same answer as what they gave in the past.
 However, I’ve always wanted to be a scientist.

-From an early age I was curious about every single thing about the natural world.
+From an early age I was curious about everything about the natural world.
 My parents would often say that I had too many questions.
-When my friends complained about having practicals and found it boring, I’d look forward to those days.
-While my entire family went on an outing, I stayed behind just to study for a biology quiz.
-It was the little things like this which caused the people around me to notice my passion towards life sciences.
+When my friends complained about having science labs I’d look forward to them.
+It was the little things like this which caused the people around me to notice my passion for life sciences.

-Aside from that, I’m also known for my love of art.
-Even though I was unable to take arts at school due to certain circumstances, I continued to improve while drawing at home.
-While I allocated a lot of time on my hobby of drawing, I was also managing to do well academically which made my friends impressed by my time management.
+Even though I was unable to take art at school, I continued to improve while drawing at home.
+While I allocated a lot of time to drawing, I was also managing to do well academically which impressed my peers.

-However, even these passions of mine cause me to overthink and stress at times.
-However, I am most proud of converting this negative pressure on me to develop what I can consider one of my strongest points, which is my discipline and perseverance.
-Especially since the future will hold only more trials, I believe that this lesson will continue helping me through many tough times where I feel like surrendering.
+I am most proud of converting the pressure on me to what I consider one of my strongest points, my discipline and perseverance.
+Since the future will hold more trials, I believe this mindset will continue to help me through tough times where I feel like surrendering.

+Do you have other parts about yourself to add that is not about studying/academics/subjects?
+A cause that you are passionate about or an organization that you have contributed to?
+This is to round out this short essay.

 WHAT IS IMPORTANT TO YOU?
 WHY?
 (MAXIMUM 1500 CHARACTERS

-“Take advantage of every opportunity”

-This quote frequently appeared in my life, yet I always took it at face value.
-Now though, I see it differently as it presents one important trait: courage.

-I remember a girl in my school who was heavily criticized as the leader for the yearbook preparations as the design was underwhelming and unattractive.
-This experience made me afraid of being a leader due to its heavy responsibilities.
-However, as the importance of leadership became stressed, I realized I had to face this fear.
-I did this by volunteering as a PIC for an event in the student council.
-Being in this position made me experience that even when facing hardships, fear had always over exaggerated everything in my head.
-This made me understand what it means to have courage.
-Having courage is allowing yourself to try, to take the first step, because you never know your true potential until you start testing your limits.
+I remember a girl in my school who was heavily criticized as the yearbook leader for an underwhelming design.
+The high stakes discouraged me from being a leader.
+However, I realized I had to face this fear as I grew.
+I volunteered as a PIC for an event in the student council which made me experience being in the face of hardship and understand what it means to have courage.
+It is allowing yourself to try because you’ll never know your true potential until you test your limits.

-My courage has led me to joining all the activities and leadership roles I'm involved in now.
-Instead of doing things passively without motivation, I started being more outspoken.
-Instead of limiting my passions because of a temporary dread, bravery pushed me to my limits.
-I sincerely believe that through these courage-fueled experiences I have become a completely different person.
+My courage led me to join activities and leadership roles I'm involved in now.
+Instead of doing things passively, I became more outspoken.
+Instead of limiting my passions because of temporary dread, bravery pushed me to my limits.
+Through these experiences I have become a different person.
 Without this tenacity, I wouldn’t have been able to develop my character, interests, or skills.

-Hence, I know that this boldness will continue to guide me in improving as an individual.
+Was there a transition between when you were afraid and when you started being brave?
+What were some hardships that you experienced and how did you use this to your advantage?
+Specify these instances your progress seems more tangible.